simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 ..
 WARNING::

-  Non-wildcard indirect autofs mounts configured via nfs::client::mount are not working properly at this time.
-See SIMP-2944 in our `JIRA Bug Tracking`_ .
-You may wish to manually configure the mount via autofs::map::master, and autofs::map::entry instead.
+   Non-wildcard indirect autofs mounts configured via ``nfs::client::mount`` are not working properly at this time.
+See SIMP-2944 in our `JIRA Bug Tracking`_.
+You may wish to manually configure the mount via ``autofs::map::master``, and ``autofs::map::entry`` instead.

 ..
 NOTE::

    The ``simp_nfs`` module contains a further example that includes the use of a NFS root on the server and indirect autofs with wildcards on the client.

 Exporting Home Directories